apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/contribute.md

 weight: 1
 ---

 Thanks for taking the time to contribute!
-As an open source project, HugeGraph is looking forward to be contributed from everyone, and we are also grateful to all of the contributors.
+As an open source project, HugeGraph is looking forward to be contributed from everyone, and we are also grateful to all the contributors.

 The following is a contribution guide for HugeGraph: